The answer, of course, is multifaceted.

 How DNA variants influence athletic potential

-Athletic ability is influenced by two categories of physical fitness, namely musculoskeletal fitness (strength) and cardiorespiratory fitness (endurance capacity).
+Athletic ability is influenced by two categories of physical fitness: musculoskeletal fitness (strength) and cardiorespiratory fitness (endurance capacity).

-- Musculoskeletal fitness is influenced by the composition of skeletal muscle.
-Skeletal muscle consists of slow-twitch and fast-twitch muscle fibres, the ratios of which can vary dramatically between genotypes.
-A higher ratio of slow-twitch muscle fibres is associated with enhanced endurance capacity, whilst fast-twitch muscle fibres are associated with greater power potential.2 Thus, athletes with a higher proportion of fast-twitch muscle fibres are likely to display a superior adaptation to strength training and an enhanced ability in sprinting, jumping, and weightlifting.
+- Musculoskeletal fitness is influenced by the composition of skeletal muscle, which consists of slow-twitch and fast-twitch muscle fibres.
+The ratios of these fibres can vary dramatically between genotypes.
+A higher ratio of slow-twitch muscle fibres is associated with enhanced endurance capacity, while fast-twitch muscle fibres are linked to greater power potential.2 Thus, athletes with a higher proportion of fast-twitch muscle fibres are likely to display superior adaptations to strength training and enhanced abilities in sprinting, jumping, and weightlifting.

-- Cardiorespiratory fitness is influenced by the oxygen carrying capacity of the body- otherwise known as VO2 max- which is also impacted by genetics.
-Certain gene variants can predict prolonged aerobic sustainability and athletes who carry such variants are likely to display superior endurance capacity; achieve a higher VO2 max, and excel at long distance events.
+- Cardiorespiratory fitness is influenced by the body’s oxygen-carrying capacity - otherwise known as VO2 max - which is also impacted by genetics.
+Certain gene variants can predict prolonged aerobic sustainability and athletes who carry such variants are likely to display superior endurance capacity, achieve a higher VO2 max, and excel in long-distance events.

 Establishing genetic advantages and limitations can improve motivation